esp-rs/esp-template/docs/README.md

 > **Note**
 >
->  We asume that the project is built in debug mode, if you want to simulate projects in release, please update the `elf` and  `firmware` propieties in `wokwi.toml`.
+>  We assume that the project is built in `debug` mode, if you want to simulate projects in release, please update the `elf` and  `firmware` proprieties in `wokwi.toml`.

-For more information and details on how use the Wokwi extension, see [Getting Started] and [Debugging your code] Chapter of the Wokwi documentation.
+For more information and details on how to use the Wokwi extension, see [Getting Started] and [Debugging your code] Chapter of the Wokwi documentation.

 [Getting Started]: https://docs.wokwi.com/vscode/getting-started
 [Debugging your code]: https://docs.wokwi.com/vscode/debugging